Kartik-2239/WebScraperAgent/README.md

 ```
 then you can give it a link and the query

 2.)
-You can define an agent calling function (it is an google adk thing)
+You can define an agent calling function (it is a google adk thing)
 ```
 APP_NAME = "scrapingAgent"
 USER_ID = "user_1"